Where & How To Buy Bitcoin (BTC)

 Frequently Asked Questions

-It is possible to buy a small fraction and not a full Bitcoin.
+Yes, Bitcoin can be fractionalized to as little as one hundred millionth of a BTC.
+This allows individuals to buy a small fraction of Bitcoin and not a full coin.
 For example, an investor can deposit $100 to obtain a small amount of Bitcoin.
 The exact amount of BTC received will depend on the Bitcoin price at the time of the purchase.
 Some exchanges will impose a minimum transaction amount that should be considered.

 Yes, it is possible to make real money from investing in Bitcoin.
 Due to the constant imbalance of supply and demand, there will always be opportunities to buy Bitcoin and sell for cash profits.
 Investing in the Bitcoin market is highly speculative and losses can occur.